 - Keeps documentation and records of previous communications with each client, both for the purposes of audits and future interactions

 - Delivers automated updates to save technician time and keep clients informed

 - Contributes to your company’s brand image as a professional, organized, and reliable partner

-In order to choose ticket management software that suits their needs and can help deliver services to customers, MSPs should approach the market with a strong sense of what they want.
-To get a better sense of what ticket management software capabilities are necessary in your business, MSP leaders can start by asking themselves the following questions.
+In order to choose ticket management software that suits their needs and can help deliver services to customers, MSPs (managed service providers) and other IT companies can approach the market looking for dedicated solutions.
+To get a better sense of what ticket management software capabilities are necessary in your business, you can start by asking:

 - What is important to you as a business, and what benefits are you hoping to gain by implementing IT ticketing system?

 Are you looking for a platform that can make billing easier?
 Or perhaps you want to improve technician productivity?
 If you’re considering investing in IT ticketing software, establishing what you hope to gain can help you make the right choice.

 - How big is your business, and are you anticipating major growth?

 The current size of your business should determine the scope of your needs—but you should also think ahead.
 To make the most of service desk solutions, you should choose software that can support your current workload and scale as necessary to accommodate growth.